dmrl789/findag/docs/prd/FinDAG_PRD_v1.0.md

 - Precise time synchronization with 100ns resolution
 - Timestamp-based ordering for auditability and manipulation prevention
-- **HashTimer is a two-part hash:**
+- **HashTimer is a three-part hash:**
+  - FinDAG Time (u64) for chronological ordering
+  - Content hash (serialized parent blocks) for deterministic structure
+  - Nonce (u32) for uniqueness and distribution
-  - The first part is 13–14 hex characters representing the FinDAG Time, which is the basis for chronologically organizing all transactions, blocks, and rounds.
-This provides precision up to 1/10 of a microsecond.
+  - Provides precision up to 1/10 of a microsecond
-  - The second part is a cryptographic hash for deterministic ordering and time-lock logic

 ### 4.2 DAG-Based Block & Round Design

 - Blocks form a DAG within micro-intervals (10–50ms)
 - Rounds serve as checkpoint layers (~100–250ms) to finalize DAG paths
 - Enables parallel block inclusion with global ordering
+- Persistent storage of complete DAG structure

 ### 4.3 Finality in <500ms